Employment Contracts in Cape May, New Jersey

 Common Terms in New Jersey Employment Contracts

 Second, termination or severance clauses detail the procedure for ending employment.
 Courts have held that when an employer violates these in firing an employee, the employee may sue for wrongful termination.
-Thirdly, non-compete clauses and confidentiality clauses make the information or work obtained or completed by contract employees subject to specific rules.
+Moreover, non-compete clauses and confidentiality clauses make the information or work obtained or completed by contract employees subject to particular rules.

 How Can a Cape May Lawyer Help?

 Cape May lawyers who specialize employment laws for the state of New Jersey can help you out in understanding the contents of any given employment contract.
-A lawyer can also lend counsel about what is fair to you in the contract, and can negotiate specific terms that will address your individual concerns as you enter or leave employment.
+A lawyer can also lend counsel about what is fair to you in the contract, and can negotiate particular terms that will address your specific concerns as you enter or leave employment.